fzi-forschungszentrum-informatik/P3IV/README.md

 The simulation framework runs staring from `timestamp_begin` defined in `test_cases.py` and finishes at `timestamp_end` defined in the same file.
 It sequentially executes the modules and returns the output.
 If the `simulation_type` is closed-loop, it updates its current position based on the planned value.
 An open-loop usage requires presence of a dataset, as it reads data from such a source to update for the next timestamp.

+Upon execution, the simulation framework starts sequentially executing the processing pipeline defined in `p3iv/p3iv_modules/src/p3iv_modules/execute.py` from `p3iv/p3iv_core/src/p3iv_core/run.py/#L102`, where the argument `f_execute` is passed from `p3iv/p3iv/scripts/main.py`.
+Remember that the instantiation of the modules are defined in `p3iv/p3iv_modules/src/p3iv_modules/modules.py`.

 ### Overview on the data types and modules

+The simulation framework is aimed to have a modular structure and to work with flexibly with various ROS packages and modules.
+Catkin package layout and CMake meets this requirement perfectly.
+Nevertheless, for these different modules to work with each other, interfaces or messages must be predefined.

+Indicated in the Section  [_"What P3IV is not?"_](## What is P3IV not?) we do not define messages with timestamps.
+But for modules to operate with each other, we define interfaces as metaclasses and some data types.
+The interfaces are placed inside `p3iv/p3iv_modules/src/p3iv_modules/interfaces/` and the data types are placed inside `p3iv/p3iv_types/`.
+A check on whether instantiated modules follow the interfaces is done in class `VehicleModules`, located inside `p3iv_modules/src/p3iv_modules/modules.py`.
+A user is free to modify and extend these data types and interfaces.

 ## FAQ